andersberliner/smelling_sepsis/README.md

 	- bacterial growth kinetics: exponential phase rate of growth
 	- reaction kinetics: reaction rate constant and/or rate of reaction when the reactant is present in excess

-This connection to chemical and biological processes made me strongly believe coming into the projects that sigmoidal curve shape features would be, by far, the best features for improving model performance.
+This connection to chemical and biological processes made me strongly believe coming into the project that sigmoidal curve shape features would be, by far, the best features for improving model performance.
 For a small number of timesteps, however, it is very challenging to approximate these parameters.
 Consider, for example, a toy case in [Figure Six](#fig06) below.

 #### <a name="fig06"></a> Figure Six